 4.5 There are no specific proposals for public transport schemes at present.
-However, Members will be aware that Translink commenced a public consultation process on 16th March 2015 to assess the implications for the existing bus and rail networks as a consequence of the recent budget settlements for 2015-2016.
-It is expected that there will be significant reductions in service delivery as well as other efficiency savings.
-With specific regard to Fermanagh and Omagh, the regularity of Omagh and Enniskillen Town Services, as well as the Sperrin Rambler are under review.
+However, Translink have undertaken public consultation process on 16th March 2015 to assess the implications for the existing bus and rail networks as a consequence of the recent budget settlements for 2015-2016.
+The revised bus timetables as shown on the appendices (updated September 2018) indicates that there is a reduction of bus services across the district with some Saturday services being removed altogether compared to 2015.